-2.2 COMMUNITY ASSETS - distance
+2.2 COMMUNITY ASSETS

-UNDERSTANDING OF THE SITE AND MASTER PLAN 2.

-78 MIDDLEBOROUGH ROAD - BURWOOD EAST

-Location of open space with 10-15 mins walking Existing active and passive recreational reserves The City of Whitehorse Artist's Trail Wurundjeri Walk trail Deakin University, Burwood campus Small shopping centres including at Burwood Heights
+- Location of open space with 10-15 mins walking distance - > Existing active and passive recreational reserves - > The City of Whitehorse Artist's Trail - > Wurundjeri Walk trail - Deakin University, Burwood campus - Small shopping centres including at Burwood Heights

 FIGURE 2: COMMUNITY ASSETS

+ACTIVE RECREATION

+PASSIVE RECREATION

+SMALL PLAY GROUND

+" SITE BOUNDARY

+WALKING DISTANCE

 2.3 LANDSCAPE REFERENCES

 These historical land uses in the area provide some pointers to possible references that can be used in the landscape palette Historical uses of the site:

-- Brickworks

-- Orchards and cultivation of cut flowers (jonguils and \geq daffodils)
+- > Brickworks - Orchards and cultivation of cut flowers (jonquils and daffodils)

-EMERGING TRENDS 2.4
+2.4 EMERGING TRENDS

 The Burwood East Master Plan and Urban Design Report (Roberts Day: January 2015) outlines some emerging trends and challenges facing urban communities.
 The relevant points to this landscape plan include:

-- Environments that encourage walking and cycling, and > access to green spaces and fresh produce.

-- Walkable urban places that create social, environmental >and economic benefits.
+- > Environments that encourage walking and cycling, and access to green spaces and fresh produce. - > Walkable urban places that create social, environmental and economic benefits.

-- The link between the physical environment and the levels of activity, health and social interaction within local communities

-- Compact, cycle friendly neighbourhoods.

-- Housing diversity that responds to all sectors of a >community and within walking distance of shops and parks.
+- > The link between the physical environment and the levels of activity, health and social interaction within local communities - > Compact, cycle friendly neighbourhoods. - Housing diversity that responds to all sectors of a community and within walking distance of shops and parks.

 2.5 URBAN DESIGN LOGIC

 Urban Design logic (Refer Roberts Day Master Plan and Urban Design Report)

-- Amenity, connectivity and activation >
+- > Amenity, connectivity and activation

-- Urban character & place shaping
+- > Urban character & place shaping

-- Housing Diversity >
+- > Housing Diversity

->

->

->

->

-- Edges & transitions >
+- > Edges & transitions

-- Streets, connections and car parking
+- > Streets, connections and car parking

 2.6 A PLACE VISION

 The vision for The Former Brickworks Site as set out by the Robert Day Master Plan and Urban Design Report (January 2015), provides three guiding ideas of:

-- community

-- >